adigitoleo/vim-mellow/README.md

 *NOTE: It is recommended to install a tagged release.
 The master branch is not guaranteed to be stable.*

-If you use a vim plugin manager (recommended), consult the relevant documentation.
+If you use a vim plugin manager, consult the relevant documentation.
 Here are some links to popular plugin managers:
 - [Pathogen]
 - [NeoBundle]
 - [Vundle]
 - [vim-plug]

-Alternatively, for modern (neo)vim versions, you can use the built-in package management.
-Make sure `:echo has('packages')` returns `1` and read `:help packages` for instructions.
+Alternatively, check [the helpfile](doc/mellow.txt) for native package loading instructions.

 **After installing the colorscheme, please read `:help mellow` for information on usage and available options.**

+### Statusline integration

 Two statusline plugins are currently supported:
 - [Lightline] : set the Lightline colorscheme to `'mellow'`, requires `termguicolors`
-- [mellow statusline] : my custom statusline implementation
+- [mellow statusline] : simple ASCII statusline, requires `let g:mellow_user_colors = 1`

 ## Miscellaneous